 So, when Police Officers cross the line (or break the law) in the course of carrying out their duties, they can be sufficiently punished.

-Like we have mentioned already, a Police officer could be convicted of the murder of a citizen.
+As we have mentioned already, a Police officer could be convicted of the murder of a citizen.
 You can sue a Police officer who violates your fundamental human rights and be compensated in damages.
 In addition, a Police officer could be dismissed from the Police force for his professional misconduct.

 Point 2: Police Officers are to protect the Rights of Citizens, not abuse them